17 Things to Know BEFORE Moving to North Carolina {VIDEO}

 1. High Traffic in the Big Cities

-The traffic in major urban areas like Raleigh and Charlotte is becoming more problematic as more people move to the area.
-Be prepared for long commute times before moving.
+Traffic in major urban areas like Raleigh and Charlotte is becoming more problematic as more people move to the area.
+Before moving, be prepared for long commute times.

 2. Hot Summers

 As a Southern state, NC isn't known for the cold aside from the mountains, but it is known for the heat.
 Temperatures in the summer can get as high as 90 degrees Fahrenheit in some areas.
-To some, this may be a con, but to others, it is just another reason to enjoy the refreshing waters at NC's best beaches.
-If you aren't near the ocean, you can still cool off at one of NC's best waterparks
+This may be a con to some, but to others, it is another reason to enjoy the refreshing waters at NC's best beaches.
+You can still cool off at one of NC's best waterparks if you aren't near the ocean.

-Be warned the summers are very humid as well, meaning you'll have to be extra careful with sunscreen and hydration.
-August and July are typically the hottest months, so if you are visiting in the summer, this may be the best time to visit the coast.
+Be warned: Summers are very humid as well, meaning you'll have to be extra careful with sunscreen and hydration.
+August and July are typically the hottest months, so if you visit in the summer, this may be the best time to visit the coast.

-In the summer, the mountains are typically a bit cooler, with a high in the 80s.
-If you want to enjoy outdoor activities comfortably, summer may be the perfect time.
+The mountains are typically a bit cooler in the summer, with a high in the 80s.
+If you want to enjoy outdoor activities comfortably, summer may be perfect.

 3. Lack of Public Transportation

-Most cities and towns in NC don't have the best public transportation options; it may be hard to get around the state unless you have a car.
-However, there are still some options, including highways, rail, aviation, buses and ferries.
+Most cities and towns in NC don't have the best public transportation options; it may be hard to get around the state without a car.
+However, some options remain, including highways, rail, aviation, buses and ferries.

-If you are traveling from the Triangle area to Charlotte, Burlington, Greensboro, and more, NC has the Amtrak, which only takes a couple of hours.
+If you travel from the Triangle area to Charlotte, Burlington, Greensboro, and more, NC has the Amtrak, which only takes a few hours.
 Another downside is the road conditions which need much improvement in some areas.

 Public transportation systems near the Wilmington area and northeast are expected to improve after receiving a $6 million grant to improve services for residents.